tclrd/tclrd_vehiclekeys/README.md

 # WIP THIS IS NOT READY FOR PRODUCTION USE

+### TODO:
+Add config for lockpicking settings
+Add config for giving player keys on lockpick/hotwire success Refactor lockpicking function for readibility
+Replace PlayCustomSounds dependency with native audio for lock sounds and maybe add ignition sounds

 ## Vehicle Lock System for ox_core

 🔑 Vehicle locking and lockpicking for ox_core. 🚗